 After the first 3 weeks of rifleman first training, I had decided to become a mortarman, not really sure why on this.
 Phil and I had decided together, it did sound cool to learn all the weapons systems and carry the heaviest(in the infantry).
 That is where we met Perales, he was a good Marine.
 Really smart, kind of nerdy so he became a good friend of mine.

 We trained together in SOI and became mortarman.
 When they started calling names to send us to locations I was hoping somewhere on the west coast to be close to family but I ended up getting sent to 3rd Battalion 6th Marine regiment along with Phil and Perales.
 When we got to the unit it was different than training.
 The fleet Marine force I guess is something that is hard to describe to someone that hasn’t been there.
 Either way that’s not really what this story is about, this one is about Perales.

-He didn’t really fit in with the older Marines, but then again no one really did unless you were basically on your hands an knees for them.
+He didn’t really fit in with the older Marines, but then again no one really did unless you were basically on your hands and knees for them.
 The Marine Corps is different and some people will say I am soft, that’s fine most people don’t even think I am a Marine.
 Perception is reality.
-Ask Phil if I know how to hold my own…
+Ask Phil who I am…